Research

 PAUL BLACK Assistant Professor & Dean's Fellow School of Accountancy

-“According to Black’s study, commendation directly from colleagues boosts camaraderie and collaboration even more than that same commendation from superiors.”
+“According to Black’s study, commendation directly from colleagues boosts camaraderie and collaboration especially when it comes from those who are close (the employee's "in-group").”

-willingness to collaborate equates to financial success for the company.
+Importantly, happy employees contribute to financial success for the company.
 There is a caveat to PRSs, however, that could cause a cultural backfire if you’re not aware.
-Black’s follow-up study points out that if the chosen platform uses a leaderboard or rank- ing system which publicly displays levels of employee recognition, it may result in hard feelings or lowered self-value among employees.
-Com- parison is the killer, and PRSs are most effective when the system keeps interactions peer-to-peer rather than open-ended, Black says.
+Black’s follow-up study points out that if the chosen platform uses a leaderboard or ranking system which publicly displays levels of employee recognition, it may result in hard feelings or lowered self-value among employees.
+Comparison is the killer, and PRSs should be careful that they don’t come across as a popularity contest, Black says.
 Personal recognition systems have gained momentum at companies like Google and Intuit.
 And even if your company isn’t a multi-tiered corporate empire, having a PRS in place may still be of benefit.
 Black has observed smaller scale companies with fewer than 50 employees have found success, as long as the type of system chosen reflects the style and behaviors of the company culture.
 A quick search will turn up a variety of software systems fine-tuned to the needs and quirks of your employees.
 Give it a try and let Harbert know what you think.
 HM

 Harbert Magazine 11